 Can you jump from selling 10 to 100 to 1,000 to 10,000 without a proportional jump in headcount and overhead?
 Product businesses usually can.
 Some web service businesses can.
 But a lot of businesses can’t.
 This is why investors don’t usually like service businesses.
 They tend to depend on the people more than the product.
 Key assets walk out the door every night.
 They can’t scale up.

-Read more of my articles related to this topic:
+Read more of my articles on what investors want:

 Lesson 4: You need a secret sauce

-Angels want you to have some way to defend your business against imitators.
+Angels want you to have some way to defend your business against competition.

 Sometimes, this discussion is about patents.
 Patents can protect inventions, formulas, and algorithms.
 In a perfect world, having patent protection would be a good answer to concerns about defensibility.
 In the real world, although patents are always an advantage, patents alone aren’t enough.